stevens68/twixtbot-ui/README.md

 # twixtbot-ui

-twixtbot-ui is a graphical user interface on top of [twixtbot](https://github.com/BonyJordan/twixtbot). twixtbot is an engine for the game of [TwixT](https://en.wikipedia.org/wiki/TwixT) developed by Jordan Lampe.
+twixtbot-ui is a graphical user interface on top of [twixtbot](https://github.com/BonyJordan/twixtbot). twixtbot is an engine for the game [TwixT](https://en.wikipedia.org/wiki/TwixT) that has been developed by Jordan Lampe.
 It uses [AlphaZero](https://en.wikipedia.org/wiki/AlphaZero) techniques, i.e. a neural network plus Monte-Carlo-Tree-Search and plays extremely strong.
 See its ratings at [littlegolem.net](https://littlegolem.net/jsp/games/gamedetail.jsp?gtid=twixt).
 It's brilliant!
 Big round of applause to Jordan!

 twixtbot-ui brings twixtbot to your desktop in a simple standalone python program.
 You can play against the bot, have it evaluate past games or have two bots play against each other using different settings.